John Wrighton lectures and researches in Literature with a specialism in 20th Century and contemporary American poetry.

 B.A.
 Hons.
 University of Southampton

 Dr John Wrighton is Head of Research for the School of Humanities, and Research Leader (Literature).
 He directs the strategic development of researchers in the Humanities subjects at Brighton (Literature; Language & Linguistics; History of Art & Design; History, Philosophy, Culture and Politics), and has served as Subject Leader for Literature, and is currently Course Leader, MA Literature.
 During 2011-13, Dr Wrighton was seconded to the Modern Literature and Culture Research Centre at Ryerson University in Toronto, where he held the position of International Research Fellow.

 In 2006, Dr Wrighton was awarded the Rose and Sigmund Strochlitz Research Grant to undertake archival work at University of Connecticut (USA).
 Synthesizing his studies in ethical philosophy and post-structuralist theory with a pioneering new reading of post-war American poetics this project led to the publication of his acclaimed first book Ethics and Politics in Modern American Poetry (New York and London: Routledge, 2010).
-His cutting-edge research knowledge is disseminated regularly at major international conferences, in addition to guest lectures for prestigious institutions (including, in 2011, Edinburgh University in Scotland and Ryerson University in Canada).
+His cutting-edge research knowledge is disseminated regularly at major international conferences, in addition to guest lectures for prestigious institutions (including, University of Oxford, Edinburgh University, and Ryerson University in Canada).
 He has organised and chaired important gatherings in the field and has co-authored articles with world leading scholars, most recently with Tier One Canada Research Chair, Professor Irene Gammel.